Pasteur Bizimungu: Presidency

 In July 1994 the RPF gained control of the country and established a national unity government.
-The de facto RPF leader, Paul Kagame, was chosen as vice president, and Bizimungu became president.
+The RPF leader, Paul Kagame, was chosen as vice president, and Bizimungu became president.

 During Bizimungu's administration, many believed that he was merely a figurehead, and Kagame held the real power.
 Bizimungu soon found himself in conflict with Kagame over what Bizimungu argued was unjustified repression of dissent.
 Critics accused Bizimungu of corruption, alleging that he had blocked Parliament's attempts to censure corrupt ministers, refused to pay compensation to evicted residents on one of his building sites, and dodged Rwandan taxes by registering two of his trucks in the Democratic Republic of Congo.

 Bizimungu resigned in March 2000 in a dispute over the make-up of a new cabinet, and Kagame became president.

 Weeks before Bizimungu resigned, his adviser, Assiel Kabera, was killed outside his home by men in military uniforms.
 It has been alleged that Kabera, a genocide survivor, was killed on the orders of Paul Kagame.

 Party for Democratic Renewal

 In May 2001, Bizimungu founded a new political party, the Party for Democratic Renewal (PDR), known as Ubuyanja in Kinyarwanda.
 It was almost immediately banned by the government, which accused it of being a radical Hutu party.
 Bizimungu was arrested, and Amnesty International named him a prisoner of conscience.

 He was placed under house arrest for continuing the operations of the party on 19 April 2002 and charged with endangering the state.
 On 7 June 2004 he was sentenced to 15 years in prison for attempting to form a militia, inciting violence, and embezzlement.
 He received a five-year sentence for each of these convictions, which were to run consecutively.

 On 17 February 2006, Bizimungu's appeal, based on the fact that he was convicted of crimes different from those with which he was initially charged, was denied by the Supreme Court.

 He was released on 6 April 2007, having been pardoned by Kagame.
 Kagame gave no explanation of the pardon.
 As of April 2011, PDR co-founder and later co-defendant Charles Ntakirutinka remained in prison, and was named an Amnesty International "priority case."
+However, he was released on 1 March 2012 after serving his full ten-year sentence.